Sally set to become hurricane and threaten U.S. Gulf Coast

 A mandatory evacuation has already been issued in Grand Isle, Louisiana, ahead of the storm.
 On Saturday, New Orleans Mayor LaToya Cantrell issued a mandatory evacuation order for Orleans Parish residents living outside of the parish’s levee protection system.

-Louisiana Gov. John Bel Edwards was scheduled to give a news conference on the storm Sunday.
-He declared a state of emergency on Saturday.
+Louisiana Gov. John Bel Edwards declared a state of emergency on Saturday.

-A Hurricane Warning is in effect for Morgan City, Louisiana, to Ocean Springs, Mississippi.
-A Hurricane Watch is in effect for east of Ocean Springs to the Alabama/Florida border.
+A Hurricane Warning is in effect for Morgan City, Louisiana, to the Mississippi/Alabama border.
+A Hurricane Watch is in effect from the Mississippi/Alabama border to the Alabama/Florida border.

 All northern Gulf Coast states are urging residents to prepare.